chef-boneyard/knife-hp/README.md

 knife hp image list
 -------------------

 Outputs a list of all images available to the currently configured HP Compute Cloud account.
 An image is a collection of files used to create or rebuild a server.
-Currently the list returned is unfiltered and does not match the view on the dashboard, images with "(Kernel)" and "(Ramdisk)" are not intended for use bootstrapping.
+The returned list filtered and does not contain images with "(deprecated)", "(Kernel)" or "(Ramdisk)" in their names.
 This data may be useful when choosing an image id to pass to the `knife hp server create` subcommand.

 knife hp group list
 --------------------